 No Deposit or Security Insurance

-When you purchase stocks from any licensed US broker/dealer, there’s an insurance of the cash and stock of up to $500,000 which is given to the trader from FDIC and SIPC each.
+When you purchase stocks from any licensed US broker/dealer, there’s an insurance of the cash and stock of up to $500,000 which is given to the customer from SIPC.
 This is a guarantee that in case the brokerage firm is out of business or goes bankrupt, the government takes responsibility and reimburses the loss and give stock investors the relaxation they want.

 Cryptocurrency exchanges, on the contrary, give no insurance of the asset or cash invested in it.
 The only exception that’s being made is by the Coinbase and Gemini, which ensure the deposit of cash.